schneems/Octave/readme.md

+> I took this class 5+ years ago.
+Please don't open any issues or pull requests.
+All examples come as is.

 # Octave

 [Octave](http://www.gnu.org/software/octave/) is a high level (open source) programming language similar to Matlab.
 I'm using it for the [2011 Stanford Machine Learning Class](http://www.ml-class.org).